 They tell the stories of hundreds of consultations I led from 1988 to 2005.
 During that time I led the Rainer Group, formerly known as Church Growth Visions, to help churches all across North America.
-When I became president of LifeWay Christian Resources, I closed the company and Sam Rainer continued the work through Rainer Research.

 The files I love to review are the stories of churches that made positive changes.
 Inevitably, each of these success stories has another great story within it.
 I then remember how leaders in these churches made changes in their own lives.
 Many of them didn’t believe at first that it was possible, and then God began to change them.
 He gave them strength they never knew they could have.

 And they went from bad leaders to good leaders.

 The bad leaders were not necessarily bad persons.
 But there was something about their leadership styles and efforts that was detrimental to the churches they led and served.

 The good news is that a number of these leaders did make significant changes.
 They were willing to listen to input and seek God’s strength to move in a positive direction.
 As a consequence, the churches they led became healthier as they made the changes.

 Look at seven of these major transitions by the leaders.
 Every leader I studied in these files made at least one, and some made several, of the changes.